Declaration and payment in the EU-OSS

 Can a business already registered for the EU-OSS choose whether it declares sales via the EU-OSS or in the conventional way?

-No. For information, see the question ‘Can the EU-OSS also be used only for services?’
+No. For information, see the question "Can the EU-OSS also be used only for services or only for certain countries?"

 Do declarations also need to be submitted for quarters in which the business does not make any sales?